alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-This is the `NotNullText` that does what the name suggests, validating if the text is valid or not, so how can we use this new class?
+This is the `NotNullText` it does what the name suggests, validate if the text is null or whitespace.

-We just need to inject the dependency.
+To use this new class we add a `Text` dependency on `CompanyFantasyName`, then we created a second constructor decorating `SimpleText` with `NotNullText` and calling the primary constructor extending how the class can be created.

+Now we have two ways to create `CompanyFantasyName`, we can pass directly a `Text` for testing or specific cases or we can pass a string and let the class compose the validations it needs.

 {% highlight csharp %}